 KPI (Key Performance Indicators) – Metrics that are important to your business.
 These should be set before you start marketing.

-Landing Page – A specific page promoting one product or service.
-Used to not confuse a visitor who clicks on an ad or a promotional CTA.
+Landing Page – A specific page promoting one product or service for lead generation/capture.
+The idea is to not confuse a visitor who clicks on an ad or a promotional CTA.
+A landing page should not have regular website navigation.

 Lead – A visitor to a website that is interested in learning more about a product or service or clicks on a CTA to obtain a freebie.
 This is a warm lead.
 A hot lead is someone that contacts you directly with a question and is ready to buy.